01 of 06

 Everyone needs a little alone time every now and again.
 Cubbies allow kids to carve out a little personal space - a place where they can pull a curtain and be alone with their thoughts.
 If a built-in bed is beyond your means, try using a ceiling-mounted track to curtain off individual bunk beds (screw the track directly to the underside of the upper bed frame).
 Another tactic: Use plywood or wood paneling to enclose an inexpensive bunk bed frame.

 This beautiful bunkhouse by Vivi & Oli (shown on the left) was created using reclaimed barn wood and a pair of basic bunk beds (IKEA’s MYDAL, $159).
 Two separate units provide each child with her bunk and personal playhouse, which could easily be converted into a private workspace when needed.Continue to 6 of 6 below.

 Designing a shared space can be tricky, especially when there’s a significant age gap or a difference in gender to contend with.
 Have an odd couple on your hands?
 When it comes to keeping the peace, a little “this-is-mine” and “that-is-yours” can be a serious sanity saver.

-IKEA’s Expedite shelving units make for very stylish room dividers, while providing functional storage.
-Simply choose storage baskets in two coordinating colors and assign shelves.
+IKEA’s Expedite shelving units make for very stylish room dividers while providing functional storage.
+Choose storage baskets in two coordinating colors and assign shelves.
 You could also opt for ceiling-mounted curtains, which take up less space and allow kids the additional option of pulling back the curtain and opening up the room.